0x4447-office/0x4447_webpage_documentation/docs/products/openvpn-server.md

 `EFS_ID=fs-XXXXXX`

 Our server will read this value, and will mount the EFS drive to the system.
 On this drive all the unique data for the OpenVPN server will be saved to, this way your data is safe, you can terminate the server, create a new one, and as long as the EFS ID is the same the OpenVPN server will work as if nothing happened.

+# Understant our files:

+In our appliance we create files needed to make the server works, and here is the full list with an explanation:

+- `/etc/openvpn/easy-rsa/keys`: this folder holds all the user that you create, and OpenVPN uses this `.pem` files for authentication.
+- `/home/ec2-user/openvpn_users`: holds all the OpenVPN cnfiguration files for your users to be used in their OpenVPN clients.
+- `/home/ec2-user/efs.sh`: is where the EFS ID is saved when the UserData is executed

 # Before you go in production